transcom/mymove/docs/adr/0053-consolidate-moves-and-mtos.md

 * `cancel_reason`: A string to explain why a move was canceled.

 * `show`: A boolean that allows admin users to prevent a move from showing up anywhere in the app.
-This came out of a HackerOne finding where hundreds of fake moves were created.
+This came out of a HackerOne engagement where hundreds of fake moves were created.

 * `contractor_id`: This was added to represent the prime contractor who will handle the move.
 This makes it easy to point the move to a different contractor in case it changes.

 * `available_to_prime_at`: a date and time field that indicates when the move is available for the Prime to handle.
-The presence of this field can be used to determine whether or not to display the move to a TOO.
+The presence of this field can be used to determine whether or not to display the move to the Prime.

 * `ppm_type`: currently used values are `FULL` and `PARTIAL`.
 This appears to be different from having the `selected_move_type` in the `moves` table be `PPM` vs